-The previous analysis has attempted to describe the state of the residential housing market in Pontotoc County, Oklahoma.
+The previous analysis has attempted to describe the state of the residential housing market in Creek County, Oklahoma.
 Where possible, information regarding the population centers of the county was included to assess need on a community level.
 Much of the information is based on demographic information from local authorities and national information services.
 However, personal interviews were performed with property owners and managers, real estate professionals, and community officials in an effort to substantiate information from the national organizations and understand current market conditions.
 Several important issues regarding housing have become apparent through this analysis and are identified below.

-Pontotoc County has undergone steady growth over the last fifteen years, in terms of population, households and employment levels.
-Major drivers of growth in the area include the Chickasaw Nation and East Central University.
+Creek County has undergone steady growth over the last fifteen years, in terms of population, households and employment levels.
 New population and employment growth has been met with new housing construction, both for rent and for ownership, and for the most part new housing construction appears to have kept pace with new housing demand.
-Notable new rental housing developments include Arlington Gardens (69 market rate units) and Legacy Senior Residences (48 affordable rental units for persons age 62 and up).
-There has been new construction of single family homes for ownership, and although some of this construction appears reasonably affordable (priced near \$125,000) the average price of homes constructed since 2010 is estimated to be \$218,317, which is well above what could be afforded by a household earning at or less than median household income for Pontotoc County (\$45,673 in 2015).
+Notable new rental housing developments under construction include Walnut Park Manor (50 rental units for seniors) and Wickham Gardens (60 rental units for families), both of which will be affordable rental properties.
+There has been new construction of single family homes for ownership, and compared with many other communities in northeastern Oklahoma new homes are reasonably affordable, with many homes priced under \$150,000 and an average sale price of \$172,527, or \$98.55 per square foot.

-Pontotoc County has a relatively high rate of renters with high rent costs (42.73%) as well as homeowners with high ownership costs (18.26%).
-The county's poverty rate is also above the state, at 18.83% compared with 16.85% statewide.
+Creek County has a relatively moderate rate of renters with high rent costs (30.79%) as well as homeowners with high ownership costs (19.50%).
+The county's poverty rate is also below the state, at 14.72% compared with 16.85% statewide.